The Ultimate Guide to Placa del Fossar de les Moreres

 7. How do I get there using public transport?

-Take metro L4 to Jaume I. From there, it’s a 5–7 minute walk through El Born.
-For more details, look up el fossar de les moreres como llegar or follow Carrer del Fossar de les Moreres.
+Take Metro Line L4 to Jaume I Station.
+From there, it is a 5–7 minute walk through El Born via Carrer del Fossar de les Moreres.

 8. What else can I see nearby?